 §745.8713.
-When may Licensing impose a monetary penalty before a corrective action?
+When may Licensing impose an administrative penalty before a corrective action?

-We may impose a monetary penalty before imposing a corrective action any time we find: (1) A violation of a high risk standard, as identified on the Licensing public website, and the Licensing enforcement methodology; or
+(a) We may impose an administrative penalty before imposing a corrective action any time we find a deficiency of a high risk minimum standard, including a deficiency for:

+(1) The abuse, neglect, or exploitation of a child;

+(2) A safety hazard standard;

+(3) A safe sleeping standard;

+(4) Any standard establishing times for reporting information to a parent or Licensing;

+(5) A supervision standard ; or

-(2) One of the following:
+(6) One of the following background check standards:

 (A) A failure to timely submit the information required to conduct a background check under Subchapter F of this chapter (relating to Background Checks) on two or more occasions;

-(B) You knowingly allow a person to be present at your operation before you receive notification from the CBCU that a person is eligible, eligible with conditions, or provisionally eligible with conditions to be present at your operation;
+(B) You knowingly allow a person to be present at your operation before you receive notification from the Centralized Background Check Unit (CBCU) that a person is eligible, eligible with conditions, or provisionally eligible with conditions to be present at your operation;

 (C) You knowingly allow a subject of a background check to be present at your operation after you have received notification from the CBCU that the subject is ineligible to be present at your operation; or

 (D) You violate a condition or restriction that the CBCU has placed on the subject of a background check at your operation as part of the CBCU background check determination.

+(b) For more information regarding deficiencies that may result in an administrative penalty, go to Child Care Regulation Enforcement Actions.

+§745.8714.
+What penalty amounts must Licensing recommend for certain deficiencies?

+(a) Except for subsection (b) of this section, an administrative penalty for a deficiency is based on the maximum number of children the operation is authorized to provide care for or the number of children under the care of a child-placing agency, and may not exceed the following amounts:

+(1) For deficiencies that occur in a child day-care operation:

+Figure: 26 TAC §745.8714(a)(1)